Full-time position for 40 hours per week.

 The Lighthouse Social Worker is a trained and compassionate professional, preferably with psychiatric/mental health experience, who understands the benefit of working as a part of a collaborative integrated team to provide consistent, sustained mental health support including behavioural interventions to clients in their apartment/residence.

-Working as part of a team, the Lighthouse Social Worker will provide support to fifteen individuals requiring a medium-high level of residential support in our Next Steps program; clients will primarily be housed at an offsite location or in the broader Saskatoon community.
+Working as part of a team, the Lighthouse Social Worker will provide support to twenty individuals requiring a medium-high level of residential support in our Next Steps program; clients will primarily be housed at an offsite location or in the broader Saskatoon community.
 The focus of the medium-high residential support beds is intensive visiting support that might be daily and increasing or decreasing in frequency as the client requires.
 The Social Worker will work in conjunction with the Lighthouse care team, and with SHA service providers such as community recovery teams and/or other mental health and addictions services.
 The Social Worker takes the lead role at Next Steps, providing supervision to on-site case managers.

 - Adaptability and Flexibility